Key takeaways

 Considerations for aggressive investors with higher risk tolerance

-If you’re seeking to generate growth in a portfolio, a higher inflation/rising interest rate environment may impact the performance of your financial plan.
+If you seek to generate portfolio growth, you should be aware that today’s higher inflation and rising interest rates can impact the performance of various investments.
 Here are some tactical considerations to keep in mind:

 Maximize 401(k) savings strategies

-If you typically “max out” your contributions to workplace savings plans, you may be able to invest additional sums through employer matches and after-tax contributions for a current maximum of $66,000 ($73,500 if you’re age 50 and older).
+If you typically “max out” your contributions to workplace savings plans, you may be able to invest additional sums through employer matches and after-tax contributions for a current maximum of $66,000 ($73,500 for those 50 and older).

 Additional steps to consider

 • Pay down credit card debt.
-Look for ways to eliminate debts with high interest rates (which may adjust upward) to avoid facing higher expenses associated with this type of borrowing.
+Look for ways to eliminate debts with high interest rates to avoid facing higher expenses associated with this type of borrowing.
+“Paying off high interest debt can be one of the best investments you make,” says Paul.

 • Seek more affordable borrowing options.
-If you aren’t able to pay off all of your debt, put a particular focus on reducing balances on higher interest loans and look to consolidate debts using a less expensive form of borrowing.
+If you can’t pay off all your debt, focus on reducing balances on higher interest loans and look to consolidate debts using a less expensive form of borrowing.

 • Invest in your own growth.
 Pursuing education or experiences that can enhance your ability to boost earnings can be a valuable way to protect your long-term financial position.